jhermann/rudiments/README.md

 [sorted_containers](https://github.com/grantjenks/sorted_containers) | Ordered collections (list, dict, set), pure Python and as fast as C
 [Soupy](http://soupy.readthedocs.io/) | Soupy wraps a fluent query interface around BeautifulSoup.

+Specifically on the subject of configuration handling, these are the ones to consider…

+Project | Description
+[configobj](http://configobj.readthedocs.io/en/latest/) | Config file reading, writing and validation [dectate](https://github.com/morepath/dectate) | A powerful configuration engine for Python frameworks, based on decorators.
+[dynaconf](https://github.com/rochacbruno/dynaconf) | OSM (Object Settings Mapper) reading from a set of different data stores such as Python settings files, environment variables, Redis, Memcached, INI files, JSON files, YAML files, or your custom extension
+[configman](https://github.com/mozilla/configman) | The grand unified configuration system from Mozilla [prettyconf](https://github.com/osantana/prettyconf) | Easy separation of configuration and code, following the recomendations for 12 Factor apps

 The following help you with writing your unit and integration tests.